 Tip 4) Eat Fruits and Vegetables with every meal

 We all know that fruits and veggies are healthy, but when it comes to fat loss, fruits and vegetables are absolutely necessary!

 - Vegetables are so effective when it comes to fat loss because they provide ‘bulk’ to the diet with very few calories.
-Your metabolism is able to stay elevated because of the large volume of food and fiber vegetables provide that the body has to process.
+Your metabolism is able to stay elevated because your body has to process the large volume of food and fiber that vegetables provide.

 - Vegetables keep blood sugar levels steady so muscle building and fat burning is not affected.